 You may be able to obtain funding from government resources and Pennsylvania lenders, including private business loans, government grants, and initiatives.
-The Pennsylvania Department of Community and Economic Development’s Funding & Program Finder is a great starting point.
+The Pennsylvania Department of Community and Economic Development’s Funding and Program Finder is a great starting point.
 Another is the U.S. Small Business Administration’s (SBA) page on funding programs and USA.gov’s page on financing for small business owners.

 While most small startups will probably opt to become a sole proprietor or limited liability company (LLC), the Pennsylvania Department of State Bureau of Corporations and Charitable Organizations created a free Guide to Business Registration in Pennsylvania, which explains the various options for choosing a business structure.

 Likewise, with an LLC, individual members or managers aren’t personally liable for the company’s obligations and debts, despite providing the federal tax benefits of a partnership.
 It’s important to understand that LLCs can be taxed in a few different ways.

 Before choosing your business entity, research the specific municipality where the company will be located to see if specific permits or business licenses are required.
 Philadelphia and Harrisburg, for example, require that all businesses obtain an annual business privilege license.

 As you estimate your one-time, fixed, and ongoing expenses, it may be helpful to solicit advice from the many entrepreneur assistance centers in the state, many of which can be found through the Pennsylvania Department of Community and Economic Development.

 Pennsylvania can help arm entrepreneurs with more specific assistance in terms of financing, mentorship, hiring, and procurement thanks to a variety of resources designed to help underserved populations, such as veterans and minorities.

-It may be tempting to simply name your business after a Pennsylvania city and your product or service, but a quick search with the Pennsylvania Department of State will determine that Lancaster Plumbing and Philadelphia Bicycles are already taken.
-Get creative to find a unique name for your business by brainstorming on industry-specific terms, puns, or even made-up names.
+It may be tempting to simply name your business after a city in the state and your product or service, but a quick search with the Pennsylvania Department of State will determine that names like “Lancaster Plumbing” and “Philadelphia Bicycles” are already taken.
+Get creative to find a unique business name by brainstorming industry-specific terms, puns, or even made-up names.

-You can always create a fictitious name too, called a “doing business as” (DBA).
+You can always create a fictitious business name too, called a “doing business as” (DBA) name.
 So, while Scranton Travel Agency Limited may be the formal name on your filing paperwork and business taxes, your business cards, signs, and banners could use the DBA “Scranton Travel” if it’s not taken.
-Don’t assume that a name available with the Pennsylvania Department of State is also free on social media and as domain registration.
+You can register a DBA with us.

-As long as you can avoid legal repercussions and market your business without confusion, the process of choosing a name can be fun.
+As long as you avoid legal repercussions and market your business without confusion, the process of choosing a name can be fun.

 Start by obtaining a federal employer identification number (EIN) from the IRS if you’ve chosen an LLC.
 If you’re set on being a sole proprietor, you can use your social security number to file (though an EIN may be required in some cases, so do your research).
 Then, open a business bank account to keep your finances separate from your personal account.

-Next, ensure you’ve obtained any required licenses, zoning, or building permits, which will vary by location, type of business, and structure.
+Next, ensure you’ve obtained any required licenses, zoning, or building permits.
+These will vary by location, business type, and business structure.
 To get started, check the PA E-Library website, which offers zoning ordinances for townships throughout the state.

 Entrepreneurs need to weigh a variety of factors to determine what businesses will be feasible, profitable, and fun.
-A stay-at-home parent may want to consider opening a home daycare, selling baked goods, or providing virtual assistant services.
+A stay-at-home parent may want to consider opening a home daycare, selling baked goods, or providing virtual assistance services.

 Experience may also play a role for someone leaving employment to venture out on their own to launch a web design, internet technology, or tax accounting service.
-In Pennsylvania, where key industries include manufacturing, tourism, life sciences, natural gas, plastics, and agribusiness, it may make more sense to create a spin-off type of business that supports larger sectors, such as a wine tour company, commercial photography, or pest control.
+In Pennsylvania, where key industries include manufacturing, tourism, life sciences, natural gas, plastics, and agribusiness, it may make more sense to create a spin-off type of business that supports larger sectors, such as wine tour companies, commercial photography, or pest control.